helium/HIP/0030-update-threshold-cryptography.md

 This HIP proposes switching to an industry standard curve BLS12-381 for doing threshold cryptography.
 The underlying implementation for BLS12-381 is security-audited, faster, and more secure than curve SS512.

-We have been testing a new threshold cryptography library that has been tested and been in use on the Validator Testnet for several weeks and believe it is ready for Mainnet.
+We have been testing a new threshold cryptography library that has been in use on the Validator Testnet for several weeks and believe it is ready for Mainnet.

 # Motivation
 [motivation]: #motivation